Interview Agata Kik

 We had to invent every facet of the exhibition, so there’s honestly little that wasn’t hard!
 Everything from 120 devices swapping out at once to the fact that no one had actually shown using these devices as a real public exhibition – and the most difficult being Marina’s pace of performance.
 She was purposefully slow and contemplative, which is fantastic.

 But such a pace reveals the limitations of volumetric capture in a way that a performance with some speed would not.
 Ultimately we were able to invent solutions that made it possible to convey with fidelity and accuracy what she wanted.
 Shaw Walters and Yoyo Munk (both from Tin Drum) were crazy good in what they achieved.

-The Life premiered at the Serpentine galleries where was exhibited for around a week.
+The Life premiered at the Serpentine Gallery, where was exhibited for around a week.
 Was the reaction of the audience what you had predicted?

-The audience reaction surprised me a little.
-I expected people to be amazed by the technology – and they were – but more often than not they allowed the tech to get out of the way and really got into the meat of the performance.
+The audience’s reaction surprised me a little.
+I expected people to be amazed by the technology – and they were – but more often than not, they allowed the tech to get out of the way and really got into the meat of the performance.

 We went to astonishing lengths to achieve that goal, but I wasn’t sure if it would work.
 Every day crowds would burst into applause; interesting given that they wouldn’t have if she had really been there but were compelled to despite her not being there.
 Every day people cried.
 Every day people mimicked her movements.
 It was truly emotional on so many levels.